gabrielespurio/odontoSaas/replit.md

   - Enhanced User types to include forcePasswordChange flag across frontend and backend
   - System now redirects users to password change screen when flag is set to true
   - Users cannot access other parts of the application until password is changed
+  - After password change, users are redirected directly to dashboard (no logout required)

 ## User Preferences